Pest Management Fact Sheet #5006

 Clay A. Kirby, Insect Diagnostician

-Imported cabbageworms prefer to feed on cabbage, cauliflower, broccoli, Brussels sprouts, turnips, radishes, kale, lettuce and weeds of the mustard family.
+Imported cabbageworm (Pieris rapae) larvae prefer to feed on cabbage, cauliflower, broccoli, Brussels sprouts, turnips, radishes, kale, lettuce and weeds of the mustard family.
 In fact, this pest is one of the most damaging and destructive enemies of these plants.
 The caterpillars chew irregular holes in the leaves and usually eat their way into cabbage heads from the bottom.
 In addition to the feeding damage, the insects’ frass will stain cauliflower.

 Description & Biology

-The first sign of imported cabbageworm is the 1 1/2 inch white butterfly.
+The first sign of imported cabbageworm is often the 1½” butterfly which has yellowish wing undersides but is otherwise white.
 This stage of the insect emerges early in the spring.
 The females fly during daylight hours looking for suitable plants on which to lay their eggs.
-The yellowish, elongated eggs, are laid singly, on the underside of leaves.
+The yellowish, elongated eggs, are laid singly on the underside of leaves.

-In 5 to 7 days, the eggs hatch to become velvety green caterpillars which will grow to 1 1/2 inch long.
+In 5 to 7 days, the eggs hatch to become velvety green caterpillars which will grow to 1½” long.
 They have a thin yellowish-orange stripe down the middle of the back.
 It is common for high larval populations in July and August to damage plants so severely that they die or become unmarketable.

-When fully grown, the larva form greenish-brown pupa (chrysalis) which can often be found hanging from the bottoms of leaves or other protected areas.
-Ten days later, the second generation of butterflies emerges, continuing the cycle.
+When fully grown, the larva forms a greenish-brown pupa (chrysalis) which can often be found hanging from the bottoms of leaves or other protected areas.
+Ten days later, the second generation of butterflies emerge, continuing the cycle.
 There may also be a third generation in Maine.
 Adults may be seen almost anytime during the summer.

 B.t.
-(Bacillus thuringiensis), an organic insecticide derived from a bacterium and sold as Dipel, Bactur, Sok-Bt or Thuricide, is management method.
+(Bacillus thuringiensis), an organic insecticide derived from a bacterium and sold as Dipel®, Bactur®, Sok-Bt® or Thuricide®, is a management method.
 B.t. is less effective under cooler conditions.
-Other options include spinosad, insecticidal soap, Sevin (carbaryl) and malathion.
+Other options include spinosad, insecticidal soap, Sevin® (carbaryl) and malathion.
 The smaller the caterpillars are, the easier they are to kill.
 Insecticides should be applied in late afternoon or early evening to minimize bee exposure.

 When Using Pesticides